TYPO3-Documentation/t3docs-wiki-migration/README.rst

       # MacOS and Windows
       docker-compose run --rm convert

+2. Check and adapt file `output/map_of_failed_urls.php <output/map_of_failed_urls.php>`_ for outdated links which should be mapped to valid urls.
+Run script after adaption again.
-2. Check file `output/warnings.txt <output/warnings.txt>`_ for conversion warnings which should be handled.
+3. Check file `output/warnings.txt <output/warnings.txt>`_ for conversion warnings which should be handled.
-3. Edit reST files of folder `output <output>`_ manually to make them ready for use in docs.typo3.org.
+4. Edit reST files of folder `output <output>`_ manually to make them ready for use in docs.typo3.org.

 Uninstallation
 --------------